icelandic-lt/IceEval/doc/results.md

 | mideind/IceBERT | AGPLv3 | 124.44 Mio | 474.72 MB | 97.88% | 92.40% | 72.51% | 69.91% | 4 |
 | mideind/IceBERT-igc | AGPLv3 | 124.44 Mio | 474.72 MB | | | | | |
 | mideind/IceBERT-large | AGPLv3 | 355.09 Mio | 1354.56 MB | | | | | |

+`*` Note that results for DiaParser are significantly lower than expected, need investigation!

 Besides absolute scores for a specific use-case, please take also into account the license of the specific model and its size / number of model parameters.<br>
 The runtime is roughly anti-proportional to the model's parameter count.